 Five-Pointed Star (Epiphany Star)

 Like the four-pointed star, the five-pointed star symbol in Christianity is also known as the Star of Bethlehem and represents Jesus' birth and incarnation.
-Also known as the Epiphany Star, it is used especially for church decoration during the Advent and Christmas seasons.

 Related Bible Verses